 The Bidder to whom the Contract is awarded shall, within ten (10) days after issuance of the Notice of Award, provide satisfactory evidence of all required insurance coverage, Contractor Qualification Statement, and sub-contractors list.
-The above documents must be furnished, executed, and delivered before the City will execute the Contract.
-The Contract shall not be binding upon the City until the City has executed it and a copy of such fully executed Contract is delivered to the Contractor.
+The above documents must be furnished, executed, and delivered before an execution of Contract.
+The Contract shall not be binding until the Owner has executed it and a copy of such fully executed Contract is delivered to the Contractor.